The Clear Edge

 The ROI:

-Even if it only prevents ONE more $40K failure over 5 years, it paid for itself 18x.
+• Floor case payoff: Even if it only prevents ONE more $40K failure over 5 years, this framework pays for itself many times over.

 Worth every hour.